stashed/docs/docs/concepts/crds/backupconfiguration.md

 | `keepTags`    | array   | --keep-tag <tag>             | Keep all snapshots which have all tags specified by this option (can be specified multiple times). |
 | `prune`       | bool    | --prune                      | If set `true`, Stash will cleanup unreferenced data from the backend.                              |
 | `dryRun`      | bool    | --dry-run                    | Stash will not remove anything but print which snapshots would be removed.                         |

+#### spec.timeOut

+`spec.timeOut` specifies the maximum duration of backup. `BackupSession` will be considered `Failed` if the backup does not complete within this time limit.
+By default, Stash don't set any timeout for the backup.

 ### BackupConfiguration `Status`